Appalachian Bible College Data & Information Overview

 Freshmen Retention Rate

-How Much Does Appalachian Bible College Cost?overall average net price of Appalachian Bible College is $12,652.
+How Much Does Appalachian Bible College Cost?overall average net price of Appalachian Bible College is $15,577.
 The affordability of the school largely depends on your financial need since net price varies by income group.
+See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Appalachian Bible College, see our tuition and fees and room and board pages.